Italy's worst drought in 70 years has led to the country declaring a state of emergency in five northern regions.

 How long will Italy’s drought last?

-Alarms continue to grow as the drought shows little sign of easing.
-The summer is forecast to be hot with scant rainfall and the water level of the Po River is continuing to drop.
+The drought currently shows little sign of easing, just as Italy's buiest summer season kicks off.
+The summer is forecast to be hot with scant rainfall.
+The water level of the Po River is continuing to drop.

-Restrictions introduced in the next few days are likely to remain in place for some weeks if not the whole summer.
+Restrictions introduced in the coming weeks are likely to remain in place until the end of summer.